Beginning the journey to our 9th Green Flag

 What's it all about?

-Over the next two years our work on the Green Schools Programme will be to focus on the theme of Global Citizenship: Travel.
+2022-2024 our work on the Green Schools Programme will be to focus on the theme of Global Citizenship: Travel.
 We will learn about sustainable transport options and be encouraged to incorporate healthy and active travel habits for our journey to school.

 The Global Citizenship Travel theme is a revision theme for our school, as well as an opportunity to focuses on four Sustainable Development Goals (SDGs) which are most relevant to the theme of Travel.